 - You may even want to carve out commitment to yourself for the year.

-Want support around reconnecting with your own needs?
-I’ve got something for you, sister!
+If you want support around reconnecting with your own needs, I’ve got something for you, sister!
 I invite you to download my free worksheet: It’s Your Time Now!

 And remember, like the plants, we’re still in the “roots” time of the year.

 Give yourself permission to sleep more while the nights are still long, to rest as the plants do below the ground.